Gaddafi family asset probe has only just begun

 "There will be a process of cross-checking and due diligence," the BBC was told.
 "It's quite probable that the banks kept their own lists and information, anyway.
 But they will now be required to open up their files and tell the authorities of anything suspicious."

-Any bank found to have missed information on Gaddafi assets or to have not kept the required paperwork would face big fines, so the pressure is on to uncover information for the Treasury.'On standby'
+Any bank found to have missed information on Gaddafi assets or to have not kept the required paperwork would face big fines, so the pressure is on to uncover information for the Treasury.

 The fact that this asset discovery process is being led by the Treasury, rather than the Home or Foreign Offices, suggests that the UK's crime authorities are not yet involved.